AvaProtocol/OAK-docs/_docs/product-use-cases.md

 ### Stop-loss order

-If you're keen on ensuring that you don't leave money on the table, you can send a data stream of any price or price-pair you'd like to the OAK Blockchain.
+If you're keen on ensuring that you don't leave money on the table, you can send a data stream of any price or price-pair you'd like to the Ava Protocol Blockchain.
 Then you can indicate that when the price goes below a certain threshold, you want to swap or sell for another asset or stable.

 ### TVL detection

-Worried about your favorite protocol going below a certain threshold of TVL due to liquidiations, then you can rest assured that OAK can cover the use case of if the TVL drops below a certain threshold, then you can exit your liquidity in a matter of seconds (~12 seconds).
+Worried about your favorite protocol going below a certain threshold of TVL due to liquidiations, then you can rest assured that Ava Protocol can cover the use case of if the TVL drops below a certain threshold, then you can exit your liquidity in a matter of seconds (~12 seconds).

 Similarly, if you'd like to keep your ownership percentage at the same, you can add conditional logic to lock up more tokens to your favorite protocol.